-- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery.
+- Charge the battery in a well-ventilated area. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery.

 Battery Installation

 IMPORTANT: Make sure battery is securely mounted in the frame.
 A loose battery may cause damage to the case resulting in acid leakage and severe damage to the machine.
 A hazard may be created by damage to critical working parts and safety systems.